yGazhala/input-msg/README.md

 - Easy to add validation through HTML, keeps a component clear from additional form control initializations.

-- Supports HTML5 like validation syntax (required, min, max, minlength, maxlength, email, pattern).
+- Supports HTML5 like validation syntax (required, min, max, minlength, maxlength, pattern).
+It is also provides email and integer validators.

 - Flexible.
 You can configure error messages once via InputMsgConfigService and provide them to the entire application or set the specific message to the specific input.